hund030/TeamsFx_Wiki_review/Integrate-Azure-SQL-Database-with-your-Teams-app.md

 <p align="right"><a href="#steps-to-create-azure-sql-database">back to top</a></p>

+## Step 4: Add code to connect to Azure SQL Database

+After you included Azure SQL Database related app settings in bicep file, you can follow this tutorial to connect your app to Azure SQL Database: https://learn.microsoft.com/en-us/azure/azure-sql/database/connect-query-nodejs?view=azuresql&tabs=windows.
+This tutorial is for nodejs, you can find tutorials for other programming language in the website's table of content.

+<p align="right"><a href="#steps-to-create-azure-sql-database">back to top</a></p>

-## Step 4: Update your cloud infrastructure
+## Step 5: Update your cloud infrastructure and deploy your app

 After you updated bicep file for your project, you need to run `Teams: Provision in the cloud` command in VS Code extension to apply your changes.